MissingMaps/blog/Readme.md

 Images go in the `arcmaps/share/blog-pictures/` S3 bucket, should be named following `missingmaps-blog_YYYYMMDD_my-file-name.extension`, and should be resized to an appropriately small size.
 Banner images should have the hue/saturation reduced.

 Copy an early blog post as a template.
-Follow the image file naming conventions and talk to us about putting the image files in the same AWS S3 bucket as all the other images.
+Follow the image file naming conventions and talk to us about putting the image files in the same AWS S3 bucket as all the other images (talk to daniel.joseph@redcross.org if you need support).

 First create a file with the following naming conventions YYYY-MM-DD-[title-of-post].md For instance the first blog post is named 2016-05-05-intro-to-missing-maps.md